HareeshaBugga/SeleniumWebdriverExamples/README.md

 # SeleniumWebdriverExamples
-This repository contains all the Seleniium webdriver examples.
+This repository contains all the Selenium webdriver examples.

 #ActionsMethod:
   >Drag and drop.